roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-11 ****** byStoryTeller07© Bob hadn't thought through how he was going to introduce Jane to his daughter.
+Bob hadn't thought through how he was going to introduce Jane to his daughter.
 Leaving it to the last moment, in hope of it sorting itself out, wasn't the kind of strategy he would use in business.
 In personal relations it was the usual strategy.

  They virtually introduced themselves, briefly, and Jane disappeared to the kitchen to prepare a snack for their guest.
 Bob went through to the kitchen and announced he was off to the airport.
 Jane was mortified, not knowing how she stood.